 In the framework of an investigation on the impact of the cooling water intake at the Electrabel power plant (Langerlo - Genk) on the fish populations of the Albertcanal, an inventarisation of the fish species of the Albertcanal was carried out.
 During a one year sampling period with fykes, gill-nets, trawl nets, electro-fishing and especially continuous sampling at the screens of the cooling water intake, 39 fish species were collected.
 Most of these 39 species such as eel, roach, bleak, pike perch and perch belong to the common species of the bream zone.
 Also some less common and even rare species as lampern, bitterling and wels were found.
 From the barbel and grayling zone chub, nose carp, dace, barbel, brown trout and salmon were determined; it is highly probable that these species have descended from the Meuse.
 All the salmons were marked and originated from a reintroduction experiment of the University of Liège.
-Sea trout, flounder and smelt are brackish water species as rainbow trout, grass carp and tilapia were noticed, most of them probably coming from nearby fish culture stations.
+Sea trout, flounder and smelt are brackish water species but are also known to migrate in fresh water.
+Finally also some "exotic" species as rainbow trout, grass carp and tilapia were noticed, most of them probably coming from nearby fish culture stations.